The Longing Of The Stranger Whose Path Has Been Broken (Independent: 2018-present)

 Derived from a translated verse of Bedouin poetry The Longing Of The Stranger Whose Path Has Been Broken is a personal project that explores the liminal spaces in the Bedouin life in St. Catherine, South Sinai, Egypt.
 Questioning the idea of belonging and finding our place.
 Working collaboratively with members in the community, the project depicts a contemporary portrayal of the Bedou’ identity by inviting the community to engage with the photographic bodies of work; producing an outcome which includes their commentary in traditional mediums such as poetry, sound and embroidery.

 The ongoing project started after almost seven years of research to discover my connection to the Bedouin community and how to work with such a vulnerable group given my complicated connection.
 I grew up not knowing where I come from.
-Having a peculiar last name that is translated to the word “guide”, our family was rumoured to have come from Bedouin and Palestinian roots, without further evidence.
+Having a peculiar family name the Arabic word of guide, our family was rumoured to have come from Bedouin and Palestinian roots, without further evidence.
 The title of the project is derived from Bedou’ poetry; referencing myself as the stranger and connecting to the the primary story - the Bedou’.